rmolinamir/discogs-browser/README.md

 # Optimized Build hosted on Firebase

-For an optimized build of this demo app, visit the following link to see the app hosted on Firebase:
+For an optimized build of this app, visit the following link to see the app hosted on Firebase:

 https://b4b-discogs.firebaseapp.com/